vanvansz/lyntr-username-checker/README.md

 1. **Prepare a List of Usernames**:

-   Create a text file with one username per line (e.g., `usernames.txt`).
+   Create/find a wordlist file with one username per line(e.g., `wordlist.txt`).

 2. **Run the Script**:
    ```bash